-How to blog frequently and consistently
+How to Blog Frequently and Consistently

 Oh, blogging.
 Most of us have a love hate relationship with blogging.
 The actual blogging part?
 Strongly dislike.
 The results?
 Love.

-I’m not here to tell you why you should be blogging for you business, (*cough* high traffic, trust factor, connecting with people and potential customers) because you can find out all about that here:
+Iβm not here to tell you why you should be blogging for you business, (*cough* high traffic, trust factor, connecting with people and potential customers), Iβm here to give you my tips to get the ball (blog) rolling!

 If you want to see results from blogging, you have to be consistent and frequent.

-Consistent but not frequent enough: If you are blogging once a year, you might as well just forget about it, because it’s not benefiting you at all.
+If you are blogging once a year, you might as well just forget about it, because itβs not benefiting you at all.
 Ideally you should be blogging at least once a week.

-Frequent but not consistent enough: If you’re generally blogging once or twice a week but you have no set schedule, you should be posting on the same days, at the same times, every week.
+If youβre generally blogging once or twice a week but you have no set schedule, you should be posting on the same days, at the same times, every week.

+Throw some awesome content in there and youβve got yourself a recipe for success.
+Simple right?
 Sure!
 If you can find the time to write all of those posts in between EVERYTHING ELSE you have to do, or even think of enough topics to write about, seriously, where do the ideas come from?

-Trust me, I’ve had plenty of times where I’ve sat down at my computer to crank out a blog post and… *crickets*.
+Trust me, Iβve had plenty of times where Iβve sat down at my computer to crank out a blog post andβ¦ *crickets*.

-It pays to have a plan, and I’m going to share with you my fav techniques that have helped me blog twice a week for around 8 months now.
+It pays to have a plan, and Iβm going to share with you my fav techniques that have helped me blog twice a week for around 8 months now.

-Coming up with post ideas
+Coming up with Post Ideas

 I find it really hard to come up with blog post ideas on a whim.
 For a while there I would scramble to find ideas every week, and then when those were posted, stress about not having any ideas for next weeks posts.

 Now I put aside time to brainstorm.
-This sounds like a no brainer, but when you’re caught up in all of your “other” work, the last thing you want to do is commit more of your precious time to blogging.
-But I’ve learned that spending focussed time here will save you much more time in the long run.
+This sounds like a no brainer, but when youβre caught up in all of your βotherβ work, the last thing you want to do is commit more of your precious time to blogging.
+But Iβve learned that spending focussed time here will save you much more time in the long run.

 The most effective way to brainstorm is to just sit down, open up a blank document and focus only on brainstorming blog ideas.
 Write down your blog post ideas and also write some bullet points underneath them if you have any ideas about what to write in the post.